-Relaxed and relaxing, Jan and Adam Moore’s dog-friendly country hotel is in ‘a lovely setting looking out over the hills – very green and surrounded by trees’.
-Past fire-warmed sitting areas, the 18th-century sporting lodge has ‘perfectly pleasant and comfortable’ bedrooms supplied with home-made shortbread, fresh coffee and organic toiletries; a garden suite has a conservatory and private garden.
+In a ‘beautiful’ setting, Jan and Adam Moore’s dog-friendly country hotel in an 18th-century sporting lodge looks out over the hills and is surrounded by trees.
+Past fire-warmed sitting areas, ‘perfectly pleasant and comfortable’ bedrooms are supplied with home-made shortbread, fresh coffee and organic toiletries; a garden suite has a conservatory and private garden.
 Guests sensitive to noise (an A road runs close by) should ring in advance to discuss best options.
 Dinner has good choice for vegetarians and vegans; breakfast is ‘excellent’.
-Arm yourself with the hotel’s richly informative guide of walks before striding out, or simply stay in: a Finnish sauna cabin and hot tub are in the grounds.
+Arm yourself with the hotel’s richly informative guide of walks before striding out, or simply relax: a Finnish sauna cabin and hot tub are in the grounds.

 Dumfries and Galloway

 9. 1 on ground floor.

 bar, lounge, 2 dining rooms, in-room TV (Freeview), spa treatment room (outdoor hot tub, sauna cabin), wedding facilities, 4-acre grounds, ramp, EV charging.

 all ages welcomed.

 well-behaved dogs ‘not only allowed but welcomed’ in bedrooms, bar, 1 dining room, grounds.
 Beds, bowls, dog breakfast, washing area provided, on-site dog sitting and dog training by pre-arrangement.

 per room B&B single £110–£155, double £135–£180. À la carte £40.50.
 1-night bookings sometimes refused Sat.
 Current prices will be subject to a £5 increase for 2023.